MarceloMuriel/WPMobileApps/readme.txt

 There is a file for this /core/css/app-panel-custom.css.
 Apply your custom styles there.
 For example to change the toolbar height: #bottomtoolbar{height: 100px;} Please not that this file is loaded after the plugin styles, thus it should override existing styles.
+= Does the plugin delete all its data on uninstall? = The plugin removes all its data in the wp_options table that start with the wpmob_ prefix.

 == Screenshots ==
 1. Apps and Mobilissimo (mobile theme) in mobile view.
 This is how your site would look just after the